dfolio/pandoc-df-thesis-template/Readme.md

 ### `assets/`

-The role of the `assets/` folder is twofold:
+The role of the `assets` folders is twofold:

 1. To be the place where _publishable_ materials can be stored, such as
    - `assets/bib/`: for the BibTeX bibliography files;